Arctic Fox Facts

 It has adapted to this environment by growing beautiful thick fur and a generous amount of body fat.
 The thick fur on its paws allows it to walk on the ice in pursuit of food without the loss of body heat.

-It is an opportunistic omnivore and will eat virtually anything.
+It is also an opportunistic omnivore and will eat virtually anything.
 In addition to consuming any small prey it can catch, it will occasionally feed on berries, seaweed, and the occasional fish.

-Its own natural predators include golden eagles, red foxes, grizzly bears, and wolves.
+Finally, its own natural predators include golden eagles, red foxes, grizzly bears, and wolves.